-Seahawks' QB Trevone Boykin arrested for marijuana possession and public intoxication while passenger in car crash
+Seahawks' QB Trevone Boykin arrested on suspicion of marijuana possession and public intoxication while passenger in car crash

 Seahawks backup QB Trevone Boykin was arrested for marijuana possession and public intoxication following a car crash early Monday morning in Dallas.

-Seahawks backup quarterback Trevone Boykin was arrested for marijuana possession and public intoxication early Monday morning following an incident in which a car in which he was a passenger crashed into a bar in Dallas, according to multiple reports.
+Seahawks backup quarterback Trevone Boykin was arrested on suspicion of marijuana possession and public intoxication early Monday morning following an incident in which a car in which he was a passenger crashed into a bar in Dallas, according to multiple reports.

 Fox4News.com reports Boykin was a passenger in a car that hit the Sidebar Bar in Dallas, also hitting four people on a crowded sidewalk and a bartender inside the club.
 Three were taken to the hospital with injuries that included a broken ankle and a dislocated arm, according to Fox4News, but none had life-threatening injuries.